minvws/nl-kat-coordination/docs/source/user-manual/getting-started/onboarding.rst

 Onboarding
 ==========

-If you are using OpenKAT for the first time you can go through the onboarding flow.
-The onboarding flow helps you to perform your very first scan.
-The onboarding flow introduces the basic concepts of adding an object, setting a clearance level, enabling boefjes in order to gather data and perform various scans and the creation of your first report.
+If you are using OpenKAT for the first time, you can go through the onboarding flow.
+The onboarding flow helps you start your first scan.
+The onboarding flow also introduces the basic concepts of adding an object, setting a clearance level, enabling plugins, starting various scans and creating a report.

 The onboarding consists of the following steps: